 More Florida Tax Holiday Tips

 Once again, Florida's sales tax exemption won't apply to items purchased in theme parks, entertainment complexes, public lodging establishments, or airports.
+You will be able to shop the tax free weekend both in-store and online, though.
 Check out all the important details here.